What Type of Cooker Hood Do You Need?

 Extraction Cooker Hoods

-Extraction cooker hoods are those which suck up air and move it to the outside of a building.
+Extraction cooker hoods – also known as ducted cooker hoods – are those which suck up air and release it outside.
 They thereby clear the kitchen of the smoke, steam and grease that cooking produces.

 Of course, in order to do this, extraction hoods require an opening to the exterior of the building.
-This comes in the form of ducting run – a pipe through which vented air will travel on its way to the outside world.
-The thickness of this pipe is important; wider ones will be able to transport a greater volume of air before the pressure within builds to an unacceptable level.
+This comes in the form of ducting run – a pipe through which vented air will travel before being vented outdoors.
+The thickness of this pipe is important; wider ducting runs will be able to transport a greater volume of air before the pressure within builds to unacceptable levels.
 More powerful hoods will require thicker ducting; a 150mm-wide tube is often cited as the minimum requirement.

 Other factors will play a role in determining the efficiency of a pipe.
 Shorter ducting with fewer bends will be more efficient than long ducting with many bends.
 Where possible, opt for inflexible ducting – this will offer smoother airflow, and therefore a more efficient hood.